UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 - Failure: The player needs to achieve each mini game's objective in order to pass the game.
 If they do not, they must restart the mini game.
   - Failure in mini game 1: Failing to capture enough beavers.
   - Failure in mini game 2: Crashing the boat into an obstacle.
-  - Failure in mini game 3: Failing from keeping the animals away from the crops.
   - Failure in mini game 4: Failing to collect enough gold.
 - Telling the story: There will be scenes in between mini games to fill in the gaps and make the story cohesive.
 - Mini game 1: Capture enough beavers to get enough money for the Journey West.
 Click on the beavers as they show on screen.
 - Mini game 2: Sail down the Mississipi River while avoiding other obstacles such as ships and rocks.
-- Mini game 3: Plant a crop and protect it from domestic animals while it grows.
-Click on the animals to scare them away.
 - Mini game 4: Move a pan left to right with the intention of collecting gold.
 Use the arrow keys.